 In the later sixties, Robyn Davidson began dreaming about travelling through West Australia's deserts on camels.
 Alone!

 Today I would like to celebrate the incredible journey of a brave and independent Australian Woman, Robyn Davidson.
-Her great adventure was first published in a book called Tracks - and later made into a movie.
-Please join me as I review her inspiring journey.
+Her great adventure was first published in a book called Tracks - and later made into a movie by the same name.
+Please join me as I review her inspiring and fascinating journey.

-One thing is to go out on such an adventure, but it was unheard of, as a women, and in Australia back then, to even think of such a thing.
+One thing is to go out on such an adventure, but it was unheard of, as a woman, and in Australia back then, to even think of such a thing.
 Women belonged in the kitchen, and the only dream she was allowed to have, was to bear children.
-But Robyn wants more from her life, so she decides to fulfill her dream and journeys to Alice Springs,a town that in those days, were one of the most rough places, filled with violence.
+But Robyn wants more from her life, so she decides to fulfil her dream and journeys to Alice Springs.
+A town that in those days, were one of the most rough places, filled with violence.